Biology Discovery Centre

-The Biological Sciences Museum was established in the early 1970s.
 The collection houses a range of specimens, mostly from Australia.
-Skulls, skeletons, mounted animals, corals, shells, antique microscopes and trays of colourful insects are some of what is on display to visitors.
-A large amount of material is also stored off-display, for research and teaching.
-Three large aquariums house live native Australian fish including Queensland lungfish, which were part of a former breeding program at Macquarie.
-Other residents include rainbow fish and purple spotted gudgeon.
+Skulls, skeletons, taxidermy mounts, corals, shells, antique microscopes and trays of colourful insects are some of the items on display to visitors.
+A large amount of material is also stored off-display for research and teaching.

-The Biological sciences museum is part of a larger group of museums that can be visited on the Macquarie University campus, for more information see the Museums listing.
+The Biology Discovery Centre is part of a larger group of museums and collections that can be visited on the Macquarie University campus.
+For more information, see the Museums and Collections Listing.

-The Discovery Centre is located at 6 Science Rd (formally E8B), Room 110.
+The Discovery Centre is located at 6 Science Road (formerly E8B), Room 110.
 Entry can be made from either door on each side of the building.
-If entering from Wally's Walk, then please follow the signs from the foyer.
+If entering from Wally’s Walk please follow the signs from the foyer.

 Monday – Friday, 9:00am – 5:00pm

-- School group visits and tours available Mondays and Fridays (contact Libby Eyre to organise)
+- Tours and activities available Mondays and Fridays (contact Libby Eyre to organise)

-- Supply of specimens for teaching and media
+- Supply of specimens for teaching, research and media

 - Available for use as a meeting room (see below for booking contacts)